 Partners Enhancing Resilience for People Exposed to Risks

-RADAR acts as the secretariat for a consortium of 12 African Universities named Periperi U – the ‘Partners Enhancing Resilience for People Exposed to Risks’ – which acts as a platform for advancing university action on risk and vulnerability reduction in Africa.
+RADAR is a member of the secretariat for a consortium of 12 African Universities named Periperi U – the ‘Partners Enhancing Resilience for People Exposed to Risks’ – which is a platform for advancing university action on risk and vulnerability reduction in Africa.

 Periperi U partners utilise their knowledge and resources to help improve risk management practices which is necessary for protecting social and economic development, especially in high risk countries and communities, from the major disruption such hazards can cause.